Departamento-de-Engenharia-Informatica/lei-24-s2-1do-g164/docs/sprintA/global-artifacts/user_manual.md

 As soon as you open the application, a log-in possibility will be provided so than you can authenticate yourself.

-In order to do this, you have to insert your credentials: type your e-mail in first and then your password.
+To proceed, you must insert your credentials: your e-mail first and then your password.
 If your access data is correct then a list with the options you have attributed to your role will appear.

  ###  **3.1 Human Resource Manager(HRM)**